cern-mig/python-simplevisor/docs/simplevisor-command.rst

     0 -> everything is fine
     1 -> warning, not expected

-restart
-    stop + start the simplevisor process

 single
     execute one cycle of supervision and exit.
     Useful to be run in a cron script

+wake_up
+    tell a running simplevisor process to wake up and supervise

 stop_supervisor
-    stop only the simplevisor process and the supervision
+    only stop the simplevisor process but not the children

 stop_children
-    stop only the children
+    only stop the children but not the simplevisor process

 check_configuration
     only check the configuration file